Search Library History Today Blog

 Adopted by the membership at its Annual Meeting on April 22, 1972

 The Institute of Professional Librarians of Ontario affirms that library service is based upon the fundamental right of citizens to freedom of speech and the underlying tenet of a democracy that a citizen has the right to choose courses of action, public or private.
-In order that a democracy />function, the citizenry must have free and unhindered access to information and ideas as presented in a variety of media.
+In order that a democracy can function, the citizenry must have free and unhindered access to information and ideas as presented in a variety of media.

 The I.P.L.O. therefore asserts: